-Туре Used When Location in Special Education Administration Procedures

-PWN of ARD Meeting An ARD Meeting is scheduled for a student.
+Туре Used When Location in Special Education Handbook PWN of ARD Meeting An ARD Meeting is scheduled for a student.
+This area PWN of Change A change is made to a student's IEP.
+This area PWN of Evaluation An evaluation is proposed for a student.
+Section 1 in Special Education Handbook PWN of Refusal A reconvened ARD Meeting does not reach mutual agreement or when the District refuses a specific request by the parent outside of an ARD meeting.
+This area Revocation of Consent A parent or adult student revokes their consent for the provision of Special Education services.
 This area

-PWN of Change A change is made to a student's IEP.
-This area

-PWN of Evaluation An evaluation is proposed for a Section 1 in Special Education

-student.
-Administration Procedures

-PWN of Refusal A reconvened ARD Meeting does This area

-not reach mutual agreement or

-when the District refuses a specific

-request by the parent outside of

-an ARD meeting.

-Revocation of Consent A parent or adult student revokes This area

-their consent for the provision of

-Special Education services.